• Skip to primary navigation

 Substitutions:

-• To make it gluten-free: use gluten-free brown rice cereal crisp
+• To make it gluten-free: use gluten-free brown rice cereal crisp or rice puffs.

 • To replace peanut butter: use almond butter or any other preferred or flavored nut butter.
 Feel free to use creamy nut butter instead of crunchy.
+Best to use salted peanut butter or make your own combination of peanut butter with a pinch of sea salt.

-• To make it vegan-friendly use brown rice syrup (you can also use maple syrup but brown rice syrup is much stickier and better at holding the puffs together.
+• To make it vegan-friendly, use brown rice syrup (you can also use maple syrup, but brown rice syrup is much stickier and better at holding the puffs together).

 Add your own private notes